 AtomicDEX also offers an open API, to which any existing exchange, wallet provider, or blockchain project can integrate.
 It is an open source and permissionless protocol that offers a shared liquidity pool to create a network effect and maximize benefits for each adopter.
 Read more about AtomicDEX API here and check out the AtomicDEX documentation to learn more.

-While all of the projects outlined in this article are making meaningful contributions to decentralized exchange technology, Komodo is leading the space.
+While all of the projects outlined in this article are making meaningful contributions to decentralized crypto exchange technology, Komodo is leading the space.
 AtomicDEX boasts cutting-edge atomic swap technology that overcomes all of the major problems with trading digital assets.

 As this analysis has shown, most DEXs are focused exclusively on the Ethereum ecosystem and only allow swaps between ERC tokens.
 The few DEX protocols that are not exclusive to the Ethereum ecosystem are still limited.
 Many of them rely on smart contracts, which may introduce security vulnerabilities, force users to relinquish control of their funds, add costs to trading, and prevent direct peer-to-peer swaps.

 There are also elements of centralization in nearly every DEX available in the space today.
 Some rely on a small number of centralized, project-controlled order matching nodes to broadcast buy and sell orders and match users.
 Others require registration, KYC documents, and/or payment of one-time registration fees.